HandsOnDataViz/book/docs/HandsOnDataViz.md

 Imagine that you’ve already created one fork of the [leaflet-map-simple](https://github.com/HandsOnDataViz/leaflet-map-simple) repo, as we did in the prior section.
-You wish to create a second copy, but the “Use this template” green button does not appear, either because the repo was created before that feature existed, or the people who created the repo didn’t set it up that way.
+You wish to create a second copy, but the *Use this template* green button does not appear, either because the repo was created before that feature existed, or the people who created the repo didn’t set it up that way.

-1. Click on the “Clone or download” gray drop-down menu button on the right-side of the screen, as shown in Figure
+1. Click on the gray *Clone or download* drop-down menu button on the right-side of the screen, as shown in Figure
-    <a href="#fig:repo-template-download">64</a>, and select “Download
+    <a href="#fig:repo-template-download">64</a>, and select *Download
-    ZIP.”
+    ZIP*.
 Your browser will download a zipped compressed folder with the contents of the repo to your local computer, and it may ask you where you wish to save it.
 Decide on a location and click OK.